 What if someone in my household is diagnosed?

 If someone who lives in your household gets sick or is diagnosed with COVID-19 and is unable to separate from others, all well members of your household need to extend their self-quarantine and self-monitoring for 14 days from the date the last person recovered from their illness.
+Learn how to avoid exposure when living with someone diagnosed with COVID-19.

 What if I get sick?